Opened 5 years ago

 Change History (6)

-comment:1 Changed 5 years ago by perost
+comment:1 by Per Östlund, 5 years ago

 The model works fine if I compile it using OMC directly, which is what Jenkins does.
 Unfortunately I can't get OMEdit to compile right now, I've tried all my usual tricks but nothing seems to work at the moment.